Requires an LP360 Drone license.

 6. Click Next.

-Step 2: Base Station
+Base Station Settings Page

 1. Verify the path for the Base Station Observation File(s) is correct.
 This is the observation file you downloaded from the base station and copied to the Cycle\System folder on the USB.
 It was automatically moved to your project folders during the import and project set-up.
 If you did not copy the observation file to Cycle\System earlier, you will need to browse to it and select it now using the “+” button.